 Improve the overall growing conditions for the plant to improve its strength.
 Look at the condition of the soil and whether it becomes too dry in summer or waterlogged.
 Ensuring conditions for good root growth will help to increase the plant's vigour.
 Water if and when necessary, mulch the soil and feed annually in spring.
 Applying a foliar feed, especially of a seaweed-based tonic, may help to improve strength and vigour.

 On Hard Surfaces

 On hard surfaces, they can usually be controlled by physical removals, such as with a scrubbing brush, wire brush or a pressure washer (although this just usually spreads it around), or by treating with a patio cleaner.

 There are numerous reasons why algae build up in garden ponds.

-Algae also forms when there are too many nutrients in the water.
-This could be due to a build up of debris – including dead and decomposing pond plants, fallen leaves and fish faeces – or nutrients and plant feeds leaching in from the surrounding soil.
+Algae also form when there are too many nutrients in the water.
+This could be due to a build-up of debris – including dead and decomposing pond plants, fallen leaves and fish faeces – or nutrients and plant feed leaching in from the surrounding soil.

 - Floating bags of barley straw may help discourage them.

 - Pond filters – especially UV filters – will help control them.